Our 300hr Ashtanga Vinyasa Yoga Teacher Training

 *example schedule, subject to change under needs of students and lead teacher

-Classes are all day Monday to Saturday with Sunday off
+Classes are all day Sunday to Friday with Saturday off

-Your morning asana class will be a focused on you learning The Ashtanga Primary Series as a foundation for your development as teachers.
-The first 2 weeks of your course you will be led through the whole series by your lead teacher and be adjusted and corrected by the assistant.
+Your morning asana class will be focused on you learning The Ashtanga Primary Series as a foundation for your development as a teacher.
+The first 2 weeks of your course you will be led through the whole series by your lead teacher and be adjusted and corrected by the assistants.
 When the group is ready, you will transition into the more traditional Mysore, self practice style of Ashtanga Yoga.
 The practice is geared towards both experienced Ashtangis and those not so familiar with the series, self practice is an excellent way to work with our students individually.

-Practice on Wednesdays and Saturdays will be broken up by a Vinyasa flow class with a specific aim or theme.
-For example Wednesday's class could focus on arm balancing and Saturday's class aimed at leaping into Hanumanasana.
+Practice on Tuesdays and Fridays will be broken up by a Vinyasa flow class with a specific aim or theme.
+For example Tuesday's class could focus on arm balancing and Friday's class aimed at leaping into Hanumanasana.
 These classes will serve as an excellent example for those that want to develop their teaching in the style of Vinyasa Flow.

 Within your pranayama/meditation session you will be guided through all the basic pranayama (breathing) techniques and depending on your learning objectives be taken on to more advanced techniques.
 By the end of the course we will have developed your own sequence of pranayama techniques that you will be able to self practice and take away with you into your practice.